Robert-van-Engelen/Forth500/manual.md

 ## Environment queries

-The `ENVIRONMENT?` word takes a string to return system-specific information about the Forth500 implementation as required by [standard Forth](https://forth-standard.org/standard/usage#usage:env) `ENVIRONMENT?`.
+The `ENVIRONMENT?` word takes a string to return system-specific information about the Forth500 implementation as required by [Standard Forth](https://forth-standard.org/standard/usage#usage:env) `ENVIRONMENT?`.
 These queries return `TRUE` with a value of the indicated type: